ckaestne/seai/lectures/learning goals.md

 * Diagnose bottlenecks with architectural modeling and identify which parts of a system can be parallelized
 * Recommend suitable abstractions for scaling a given system

+Readings:

+* todo

-## Lecture: Managing Large Datasets
+## Lecture: Managing and Processing Large Datasets

 Overview:

 * Introduction to data storage strategies and their tradeoffs
 * Schema vs noschema storage (data lakes)
 * Overview of common technologies (relational databases, NoSQL storage, OLAP/OLTP, streaming systems, replication and partitioning)
-* Mutable vs immutable data
+* Design considerations: mutable vs immutable data
 * Common design patterns (e.g., batch processing, stream processing, lambda architecture)
+* Distributed logging, feature extraction, and learning, including open-source frameworks

 Learning goals:

-* Organize different data management solutions and their tradeoffs
+* 🗎 Organize different data management solutions and their tradeoffs
-* Recommend and justify a design and corresponding technologies for a given system
+* 🗎 Recommend and justify a design and corresponding technologies for a given system

+Readings:

+* todo

 ## Lecture: Data Provenance, Reproducability, and Explainability

 Overview:

 * Goal: Explaining why decisions have been made
+* Stacking and composing AI components
-* Documenting and tracking data provenance (modeling), techniques for automated tracking
+* Documenting and tracking data provenance (modeling), "visibility debt", techniques for automated tracking
-* Versioning of data and models
+* Versioning of code, data, and models
 * Logging and audit traces
 * Explanatory power of different AI techniques, retrofitting explanations
+* Strategies for debugging in big-data applications

 Learning goals: